Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work, we have exploited some of the first JWST/NIRCam data to identify red high-$z$ galaxies that were missed by HST's rest-frame UV selections.
-These HST-dark galaxies were selected based on $H-F444W$ colors.
-We studied 33 galaxies in the four ERS CEERS NIRCam pointings, and used SED fitting to derive their properties and put them into context by comparison to other dusty high-redshift galaxy populations.
+In this work, we have exploited some of the first JWST/NIRCam data to identify red high-$z$ galaxies that were missing from rest-frame UV selections based on HST.
+These HST-dark galaxies were selected based on $\mathrm{H-F444W}$ colours.
+We studied 30 galaxies in the four ERS CEERS NIRCam pointings and used SED fitting to derive their properties and put them into context by comparison to other dusty high-redshift galaxy populations.